-This course will help you learn to manage symptoms, set goals, and make changes that will keep your focus where it belongs--on the things that are most important to you.
-If this sounds like something worth investing in then click on the link below and enrol today!
+This course will help you learn to manage symptoms, set goals, and make changes that will keep your focus where it belongs - on the things most important to you.
+If this sounds like something worth investing in then click on the link below and enrol today.

 ADHD Symptoms and struggles

 Inattention: Can be defined as the lack of attention to a task or action.
 This is often displayed in symptoms such as forgetting things, losing items, and not listening when spoken too directly.
 People who have this condition tend to make careless mistakes during work or other areas of life.

 Hyperactive or Impulsivity: There are many symptoms that could lead to a hyperactive or impulsive person.
 Some of the common ones include:

 It's scary, most people never know they have ADHD

 Now it's your turn

 By applying these techniques daily, you can transform your relationships, career, mental health and overall happiness...all while living a more fulfilling life than ever before.